RobZyg/Assessment-Task-3/index.md

 ## 1. The team

 ### <a href="https://sway.office.com/95J6PEHbirhDgDnL?ref=Link&loc=play">Genevieve</a>
-(please note the hyperlinks to the Assignement 1 websites are each group member's name)
+(please note the hyperlinks to the Assignment 1 websites are each group member's name)

 Student ID: S3807717